EQEmu/eqemu-docs-v2/docs/categories/task-system-guide/README.md

 | listid | int       | Goal List Identifier; repeat ID for multiple entries |
 | entry  | int       | Entry Identifier; either npc_type id or item id      |

-{% hint style="info" %}
+!!! info
       Example: list id 10 for a "kill" mission could have three rows, all with list id 10, and entries of 2001, 2102, and 2103 (for Fippy Darkpaw, Kraxz Darkpaw, and Grarrax Darkpaw).
-{% endhint %}

 ### Proximities Table

-{% hint style="warning" %}
+!!! warning
       The rule **TaskSystem:EnableTaskProximity** must be set to **true **to allow the use of proximities independent of proximities defined by quest scripts for npcs (IE for "explore" tasks).
-{% endhint %}

 #### Field Descriptions